GEICO Diminished Value Claim in Georgia

 What to Do Before You File Your Claim

 Before you pick up the phone to call GEICO, it’s important to get your ducks in a row.
 Filing a diminished value claim isn’t just about telling the insurance company your car is worth less; it’s about proving it with clear, undeniable evidence.
+Georgia claimants should be ready to show repair completion, pre-accident condition, accident history, comparable market loss, and the specific valuation documents GEICO used.
 Rushing into the process without the right preparation can unfortunately lead to a quick denial or a lowball offer that doesn’t come close to what you’re owed.
 By taking a few key steps first, you build a much stronger foundation for your claim and show the adjuster you mean business.
 Let’s walk through exactly what you need to do.

 Finish Your Car Repairs First